MuhammadSaad897423/E2B/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. Scroll down to '....'
 4. See error
+**Describe the bug**
+A clear and concise description of what the bug is.
 **Expected behavior**
 A clear and concise description of what you expected to happen.